Supercolony-net/openbrush-contracts/README.md

 * [#[ink::trait_definition] doesn't support generics and default implementation](https://github.com/Supercolony-net/openbrush-contracts/issues/4)
 * [Library provides implementation on Rust level instead of ink! level](https://github.com/Supercolony-net/openbrush-contracts/issues/5)
 * [List of issues, solving each of them can simplify usage of library](https://github.com/Supercolony-net/openbrush-contracts/issues/8)

-All contracts are upgradable by default.
-It will be refactored after [Storage rework](https://github.com/paritytech/ink/pull/1217) in ink!.
+* After [Storage rework](https://github.com/paritytech/ink/pull/1217) we need to refactor upgradable contracts.

 ## Roadmap 🚗

-------- Release 0.1.0

 - [x] Implement fungible, non-fungible, and multi tokens.
 - [x] Implement AccessControl and Ownable.
 - [x] Add examples of how to reuse ERC20, ERC721, AccessControl implementations.
 - [x] Stub implementations for `token` and `access` folders.
 - [x] Add base description of project

-------- Release 0.2.0

 - [x] Remove the boilerplate to make the internal implementation external.
 - - [x] Implement `openbrush::contract` macro to consume all openbrush's stuff before ink!.
 - - [x] Implement `openbrush::trait_definition` which stores definition of trait and allow to use it in `openbrush::contract` macro.
 - - [x] Implement `impl_trait!` macro which reuse internal implementation in external impl section.
 - [x] Refactor examples and tests with new macros.
 - [x] Decide how to handle errors and implement it in library (Decided to use `panic!` and `assert!`).

-------- Release 0.3.0

 - [x] Create derive macro for storage traits.
 This macro must adds fields to contract's struct.
 - [x] Cover all contracts with unit tests and integration tests.
 - [x] Create documentation based on readme.
 Add comments to macros with example of usage.
 - [x] Add `Ownable` + `ERC1155` example.
 - [x] Support simple modifiers (which can only call functions without code injection).
 - [x] Instead of `impl_trait!` macro add support of default implementation in external trait definition.

-------- Release 1.0.0

 - [x] Add Pausable, TimelockController and PaymentSplitter contracts.
 - [x] Support code injection in modifiers.
 - [x] Implement a reentrancy guard and example of usage.
 - [x] Add more examples and documentation on how to use the library.

-------- Pre-release 2.0.0

 - [x] Finalize PSP for fungible tokens.
 Refactor of implementation.
 - [x] Agnostic traits.
 - [x] Wrapper around the trait definition to do a cross-contract calls.
+- [X] PSP for NFT token and refactoring according new interface.
-- [ ] PSPs for NFT and multi-token.
+- [ ] PSP for Multi token and refactoring according new interface.
-- [x] Add extension: ERC721Enumerable.
+- [x] Add extension: `PSP34Enumerable`.
+- [x] Import all extensions for tokens from OpenZeppelin.
+- [x] Add support of upgradable contracts to ink!/contract-pallet level.
+- [x] Implement `Proxy` pattern.
+- [x] Implement `Diamond` standard.
+- [ ] Add documentation for upgradable contracts(blocked until [resolving](https://github.com/paritytech/ink/pull/1217)).
-- [ ] Add extension: AccessControlEnumerable.
+- [ ] Add extension: `AccessControlEnumerable`.
-- [ ] Refactor NFT and multi-token according to final decisions in PSPs.
+- [ ] Add extension: `PSP35Enumerable`.

-------- Release 2.0.0 - Production ready

 - [ ] Force/help ink! to create new independent events.
 During this task decide how ink! can generate metadata for events/traits from other crates.
 - [ ] Cover everything with UT and integration tests.
+- [ ] Improve ink! to allow code injection to have default implementation on ink! level instead Rust level.
+- [ ] Refactor the OpenBrush to use default implementation from the ink!.
+- [ ] Implement `AssetChainExtension` to work with `asset-pallet`.
+- [ ] Implement `PSP22` via `AssetChainExtension`.
+- [ ] Implement `UniquesChainExtension` to work with `uniques-pallet`.
-- [ ] More documentation and examples.
+- [ ] Implement `PSP34` via `UniquesChainExtension`.
 - [ ] Audit.

-------- Release 3.0.0

-- [x] All extensions for tokens.
-- [ ] Improve ink! to allow code injection to have default implementation on ink! level instead Rust level.
-- [ ] Refactor the library according to new changes.

-------- Release 4.0.0

-- [x] Add support of upgradable contracts to ink!/contract-pallet level.
-- [x] Implement `Proxy` pattern.
-- [x] Implement `Diamond` standard.

 ## Installation & Testing
 To work with project you need to install ink! toolchain and NodeJS's dependencies.